virtualmin/virtualmin.com/content/docs/Plugins/podman.md

 ## Global views

-**List Managed Containers** provides a cross-domain view for the master administrator.
-It helps identify ownership, current state, runtime mode, published ports, proxy paths, and the virtual server associated with each object.
+**Container Apps Manager** provides cross-domain **Recipes**, **Containers**, and, when enabled, **Pods** views for the master administrator.
+It helps identify application and resource ownership, last-known state, runtime mode, published ports, proxy paths, and the associated virtual server.

-When pods are enabled, the global page also contains a pods view.
 Bulk actions are available without opening each virtual server separately.

+The page renders from saved metadata and runtime snapshots, so opening it does not wait for every rootful and rootless Podman context. **Refresh Runtime Status** queries each distinct runtime context once, stores current container, pod, health, CPU, and memory information, and reports when the displayed snapshot was last refreshed.

 Container and pod list columns are configurable.
-CPU and memory columns add a runtime statistics query, so enable them only when that extra detail is useful.
+CPU and memory columns show the most recently refreshed values rather than triggering runtime queries on page load.

 ## Module configuration

-The configuration page is divided into five groups.
+The configuration page is divided into six groups.

 ### General settings